rainlanguage/rain-sdk/docs/classes/combinetier.md

 ### connect

-Connect the current instance to a new signer
+Connect the current contract instance to a new ethers signer.

 *Overrides [RainContract.connect](./raincontract.md#connect-property)*